Main Content

 Neural networks expect input data with a specific layout.
 For example feature classification networks typically expect feature and tabular data representations to be 1-by-c vectors, where c is the number features of the data.
 Neural networks typically have an input layer that specifies the expected layout of the data.

-Most datastores and functions output data in the layout that the network expects.
-If your data is in a different layout than what the network expects, then indicate that your data has a different layout by using the InputDataFormats argument or by specifying input data as a formatted dlarray object.
-Adjusting the InputDataFormats argument is usually easier than preprocessing the input data.
+Most datastores and functions return data in the layout that the network expects.
+If your data is in a different layout, then indicate the layout by using the InputDataFormats name-value argument or by specifying the input data as a formatted dlarray object.
+Specifying the InputDataFormats name-value argument is usually easier than adjusting the layout of the input data manually.

-For neural networks that do not have input layers, you must use the InputDataFormats argument or use formatted dlarray objects.
+For neural networks that do not have input layers, you must use the InputDataFormats name-value argument or formatted dlarray objects.

 For more information, see Deep Learning Data Formats.